cptechinc/dplus-reports-cli/README.md

 ## .env Environment Variables
 Set up your Environment by setting Variables in the .env file

+## php.ini
+Used to load .ini settings needed for this app

+## apcu.ini
+File or values need to be copied to be loaded (can be done by using the install.sh)

 ## install.sh
 Set up server environment by running this shell script as root